litmuschaos/litmus-docs/website/docs/concepts/chaoshub.md

 ## Summary

-ChaosHubs are basically a collection of different clones of the Chaos-Charts repository, which consists of a variety of experiments and pre-defined haos scenarios.
+ChaosHubs are basically a collection of different clones of the Chaos-Charts repository, which consists of a variety of experiments and pre-defined chaos scenarios.
 You can use a ChaosHub to construct a custom chaos scenarios and tune it according to the use-case.
 These ChaosHubs can also be synced with the latest changes.
 New experiments and pre-defined chaos scenarios can also be added in the repository which can be directly used in the ChaosCenter.

 ## Resources